ErdemOzgen/blackdagger/docs/source/cli.rst

 Command Line Interface
 ======================

-The following commands are available for interacting with blackdagger:
+The following commands are available for interacting with Blackdagger:

 .. code-block:: sh